vsrinivas/fuchsia/docs/getting_started.md

 On the booted Magenta system, the files in the bootfs will appear under /boot, so in the above manifest example, the "hosts" file would appear at /boot/etc/hosts.

-For Qemu, use the -x option to the run-magenta-* scripts to specify an extra bootfs image.
+For QEMU, use the -x option to the run-magenta-* scripts to specify an extra bootfs image.

 ## Network Booting